deuspaul/AgenticAiForDevSecOps/lab1.md

     ![image](./images/lab1/modelplayground1.png)
     <br/>

-    !!! note: Nano should be extremely fast as its intended for use cases where latency and resource efficiency are important.
+    📝 **Note:** Nano should be extremely fast as its intended for use cases where latency and resource efficiency are important.

 <br/>